Ferdi265/pico4k/PICOPACK.md

 ## Dependencies

+- for copy2ram: nothing, but this also doesn't pack anything
-- [exomizer](https://bitbucket.org/magli143/exomizer) (designed for exomizer 3.1.1, expected to be in PATH when compiling)
+- for exo2ram: [exomizer](https://bitbucket.org/magli143/exomizer) (designed for exomizer 3.1.1, expected to be in PATH when compiling)
+- for upkr2ram: [upkr](https://github.com/exoticorn/upkr) (designed for upkr 0.1.0, commit 629c5fc, expected to be in PATH when compiling)

 ## Example